JunYinghu/appium-test-automation/doc/test-plan.md

 1  The script is doing this:

    - Opens Chrome browser on Android device
-   - Search Accept&continue button via find_element_by_id,
+   - Search Accept&Continue button via find_element_by_id,
      Click the button going to user email registration page
-   - If text matches 'sing in...' then user to leave the page user does not want Clicks 'No Thanks' button to leave
+   - If text matches 'sing in...' then user to escape the page user does not want.
+     Clicks 'No Thanks' button to exit

-   - Set search keyword in search box on default page (google screen) tap on search keyword via action move
+   - Set search keyword in search box on default page (google screen). tap on search keyword via action move

-   - Exit from browser
+   - Exit from browser,
      Wait 10 second to confirm search result as the above

 2 Test tools / ENV